MontiCore/monticore/docs/BestPractices-Syntax-Design.md

   * Disadvantage:
     1. The entire production is overriden (some redundancy).
     2. Only one overriding alternative possible.
 * Combinations are possible.
-Dependend on the anticipated forms of adaptatations option 1, 2, 3 and 5 are in use.
+Dependent on the anticipated forms of adaptations option 1, 2, 3 and 5 are in use.
 * Defined by: BR